WDAF-TV: Taft/Great American ownership

-In 1963, Transcontinent agreed with Cincinnati-based Taft Broadcasting to sell the WDAF stations as well as WGR radio and television in Buffalo, New York, and WNEP-TV in Scranton, Pennsylvania, bringing it to the limit of seven television stations.
-The transaction was part of the largest set of sales in broadcasting history to that time, totaling more than $38.5 million for three buyers to acquire nearly all of the firm's radio and TV stations.
+In 1963, Transcontinent sold the WDAF stations, as well as WGR AM-FM-TV in Buffalo, New York, and WNEP-TV in Scranton, Pennsylvania, to Cincinnati-based Taft Broadcasting.
+The Transcontinent purchases brought Taft to the limit of seven television stations.
+The transaction was part of the largest set of sales in broadcasting history to that time, totaling more than $38.5 million for three buyers to acquire nearly all of Transcontinent's radio and TV stations.
 After receiving FCC approval, the deal was finalized on April 1, 1964.
-In 1967, the existing tower on Signal Hill was replaced with a new, 1164 ft mast designed to house a new Kansas City independent station, KBMA-TV (channel 41), which began broadcasting in 1970.
+In 1967, the existing tower on Signal Hill was replaced with a new, 1164 ft mast that was shared with a new Kansas City independent station, KBMA-TV (channel 41), which began broadcasting in 1970.

 After the purchase, Taft led a round of cost-cutting measures that slimmed down the news department.
 In 1972, the radio news department, which had continued to share resources with television, was separated.
 The next year, the television news director resigned after being forced to implement budget cuts of 5 to 8 percent; The Star/Times television critic Joyce Wagner described WDAF radio and television as having a "revolving door policy" due to constant corporate cuts, noting, "In the last six years, WDAF has lost enough personnel to fully staff at least three television and radio stations."
-By 1976, channel 4's late newscast was in a distant third-place position against its competitors.
-In response, the station rebranded its newscasts Action News and hired two new on-air personalities, including Stacy Smith, who had previously anchored in Louisville, Kentucky.
-Smith remained WDAF-TV's main male anchor until he departed in 1983 for KDKA-TV in Pittsburgh; he was replaced by Phil Witt, Witt, who had joined WDAF in 1979 as a weekend anchor and reporter, remained in that position for the next 34 years.
+By 1976, channel 4's late newscast was in a distant third-place position against its competitors; Barry Garron of The Kansas City Star wrote in 1985 of this era, "For most of the 1970s WDAF-TV acted as if local news were an inconvenience."

+In response to the falling ratings, the station rebranded its newscasts Action News and hired two new on-air personalities, including Stacy Smith, who had previously anchored in Louisville, Kentucky.
+Smith remained WDAF-TV's main male anchor until he departed in 1983 for KDKA-TV in Pittsburgh; he was replaced by Phil Witt.
+Witt, who had joined WDAF in 1979 as a weekend anchor and reporter, remained in that position for the next 34 years.